 Best Hostel in Cebu – Hostel Seven

-Hostel Seven is definitely at the top of our list when it comes to the best hostels in Cebu!
+Hostel Seven is definitely at the top of my list when it comes to the best hostels in Cebu!
 This space is fun and comfortable and suits every type of traveler whether you’re alone or traveling with your whole family.
 There is a mixture of shared dorms and private rooms to choose from.
 There is a 24/hour Bar and Kitchen, with a casual rooftop lounge for you to chill and melt the afternoons away.

 Best Airbnb in Cebu – Beautiful condominium